blur group 3 image

 We chose more OTR content.
 Artifacts from a time when radio dramas, stories, and shows were a popular and primary entertainment and information source for listeners.
 Each live performance was a study of how the the orginal radio program might have been produced and broadcast from radio studios thirty to forty years earlier.

-We explored different forms of radio storytelling.
-Fiction, horror, science fiction, comedy, westerns, and suspense.
-We frequently re-imagined our re-creations by changing gender roles, adding audio-visual projections, encouraging audience participation, and incorporating digital recording and streaming.
+And the experimentation continued.
+We frequently re-imagined our re-creations by changing gender roles, added visual projections, encouraged audience participation, and incorporated digital recording and streaming.
 We considered our performances a unique form of storytelling, based in community listening events.

 The COVID pandemic, 2020, prompted a shift from live performances to recorded radio broadcasts and streaming.
 Our original partner community radio stations were KXRW-FM and KXRY-FM, who broadcast and live streamed our monthly episodes.
 The digital recordings we made for our episodes became the basis for our podcast and YouTube series.